Non-Invasive Intracranial Pressure analysis using ICM+

 Example of a recording showing a raw data recording of arterial blood pressure (ABP, in mmHg), cerebral blood flow velocity (FV, in cm/s), invasive intracranial pressure (ICP, in mmHg) and non-invasive intracranial pressure (nICP, based on a black box mathematical model, in mmHg) during a plateau wave of ICP.
 Certain changes in FV, like a drop in the diastolic component, is observed during plateau waves.

-Plateau waves of ICP (or Lundberg A-waves) are characterized by sudden and relevant increases in ICP (generally up to 40 mmHg), related to the increased volume of arterial blood in response to an arterial vasodilation stimulus.
+Plateau waves of ICP (or Lundberg A-waves) are characterised by sudden and relevant increases in ICP (generally up to 40 mmHg), related to the increased volume of arterial blood in response to an arterial vasodilation stimulus.
 Such phenomena may develop in patients presenting intact cerebral autoregulation and low cerebrospinal compensatory reserve, suffering from a wide range of cerebral pathological conditions including TBI, idiopathic intracranial hypertension, subarachnoid haemorrhage, brain tumours, hydrocephalus, and craniosynostosis.
 View image

 Non-invasive ICP pulse waveform detection